rwmoskaluk/Udacity_RSEND_Project_3_Where_am_I/README.md

 ### Option #2 Teleop control package

-Using the Telop package one can drive the robot around instead of placing 2d nav goals.
+Using the Teleop package one can drive the robot around instead of placing 2d nav goals.

 #### Installing ROS Teleop Package
 ```